vladleesi/kutilicious/README.md

 - `withAsterisk`: Formats a CharSequence with an asterisk and applies a highlight color to the asterisk using HTML tags.
 - `applyColorSpanToSubstrings`: Applies a foreground color span to specified substrings within a CharSequence.
 - `applyBoldSpanToSubstrings`: Applies a bold style span to specified substrings within a CharSequence.

+## Android Color
+- `lightenColor`: Lightens an RGB color by a given percentage.
+It takes an integer color value and a percentage value between 0.0 and 1.0 as inputs.
+The function returns the lightened color as an integer value representing ARGB components.

 ## License